Thompson High School: Football

+In 2023, Central-Phenix City defeated Thompson 21-19 to win the championship, but Thompson avenged the loss by beating Central-Phenix City 21-7 in the 2024 championship game.

+Since 2018, only 3 teams have appeared in the 7A championship game: Thompson, Central-Phenix City, and Auburn.

+Mark Freeman is currently the Thompson head football coach.

 The 2019 fall eSports season was the first for Thompson, and the Warriors went all the way to the finals to face off against Bob Jones High School for the AHSAA League of Legends State Championship.
-The Warriors lost the first match, but came back and won two straight to win the title.
+The Warriors lost the first match but came back and won two straight to win the title.